 8. Price it right.

-After playing around with the pricing on my books I found that, “less is more” in terms of book sales.
+After playing around with the pricing on my books I found that “less is more” in terms of book sales.

 9. To give your book away or to not give your book away – that is the question.

+Here’s what to do for your book launch.
 Amazon has a program called Kindle Select.
 You enroll your book for 90 days at a time.
 You cannot be selling this book on any other websites including your own during the time your book is enrolled.

-Enrolling your book in KDP Select allows “borrowing” of your book for free by Amazon Prime members.
+Enrolling and uploading your book in KDP Select allows “borrowing” of your book for free by Amazon Prime members.
 It also gives you the option of choosing 5 days out of the 90 days your book is enrolled to give your book away for free.

 I enrolled my second book in KDP and gave away 464 free copies over two days.
-The book also rose to #1 in Free books in the Kindle store but, as soon as it wasn’t free it quickly sank right off the best-selling list.
+The book also rose to #1 in free books in the Kindle store, but as soon as it wasn’t free it quickly sank right off the best-selling list.
 Before I gave it away for free the book was selling just fine and consistently ranking between #10 -20.
 It took nearly two weeks for it to rise back up again and to re-appear on the best-selling list.